 CEREBRAL PALSY CANADA NETWORK

-The Cerebral Palsy Canada Network is a national initiative of Cerebral Palsy Alberta and is a network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.
+The Cerebral Palsy Canada Network is a national initiative of Cerebral Palsy Alberta and is a network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as the University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.

 The network acts as a resource for local organizations and community stakeholders and promotes partnerships to collaborate on addressing the issues facing persons with cerebral palsy and other disabilities.
-Current initiatives include the development of a communications resource hub, recreational and sport promotion, World CP Day, and regional stakeholder focus groups.
+Current initiatives include the development of a communications resource hub, recreational and sports promotion, World CP Day, and regional stakeholder focus groups.

 The network is actively working to ensure that all Canadians with cerebral palsy, their families and caregivers have full and equitable access to the

 Increased knowledge and understanding of disability issues in each province